Rebeldesigns-net/inet/showcases/emulation/videostreaming3/doc/index.rst

 .. **V1** Note that the in reality, the real parts of the sender and receiver hosts are the same machine, as both use the protocol stack of the host OS:

-In reality, the real parts of the sender and receiver hosts are the same machine, as both use the protocol stack of the host OS (even though in this scenario logically they are different hosts):
+In fact, the real parts of the sender and receiver hosts are running on the same machine, as both use the protocol stack of the host OS (even though in this scenario logically they are different hosts):

 .. **TODO** schematic